microsoft/dotnet/Documentation/compatibility/deflatestream-uses-native-apis-for-decompression.md

 ### Change Description

 Starting with the .NET Framework 4.7.2, the implementation of decompression in the `T:System.IO.Compression.DeflateStream` class has changed to use native Windows APIs by default.
 Typically, this results in a substantial performance improvement.
-All .NET applications targetting .NET Framework version 4.7.2 or higher will now use the native implementation.
+All .NET applications targeting .NET Framework version 4.7.2 or higher will now use the native implementation.

 This change might result in some differences in behavior, which include: